informalsystems/workflow/src/index.md

 for making and managing promises.
 It was taught to Informal by Melissa Angeli and Laura McKinney of Jaquarden Consulting, with powerful results.
-Laura and Melissa were previously the CEO and Head of HR, respectively, for Galois, a successful R&D company in the US with an acclaimed organizational design, known as the [collaborative web][Collaborative Web paper].
+Laura and Melissa were previously the CEO and Head of HR, respectively, for Galois, a successful R&D company in the US with an acclaimed organizational design, known as the [collaborative web][The Collaborative Web paper].
 Their paper on the subject describes common dysfunctions in management and leadership and how the collaborative web structure resolves them.
 It is well worth reading.